Patterson Mill Middle and High School: Campus

-Sports
+Athletics

 Patterson Mill competes at the varsity and junior varsity level in the Upper Chesapeake Bay Athletic Conference in all offered sports.
 The sports offered at Patterson Mill include baseball, boys' and girls' basketball, boys' and girls' lacrosse, boys' and girls' soccer, boys' and girls' volleyball, cheerleading, cross-country, field hockey, football, golf, softball, swimming, tennis, track and field, and wrestling.

 In 2008, Patterson Mill captured the UCBAC Susquehanna Division titles in cross country and boys' soccer.
 The field hockey team also won the 1A North regional championship.

-In the 2008-2009 winter sports season, the Huskies Wrestling team claimed first place in the Upper Chesapeake Bay Susquehanna Division, without seniors.
-Most recently, in the 2010-2011 season of wrestling, the Patterson Mill squad had players reach 1st and 5th at the state championship.

 In Spring 2009, the women's lacrosse team won the 2A-1A South regional championship and continued on to compete in the 2A-1A state championship game.

 In Fall 2010, the Huskies Field Hockey team competed at the state championship level against Pocomoke High School, losing 0-1.
 This was the first trip to state finals for the Lady Huskies.

 The Huskies have three state championships, coming in 2A Women's Basketball, 2014, and 2015, and 1A Women's Basketball in 2017.
 The school also won a state championship in the girls 4 by 200-meter relay in 2016.
 The huskies lacrosse team has won back-to-back 1a state championships in 2018 and 2019.

+The success of the Huskies Wrestling Team is another to mention.
+In 2011, they crowned their first state champion, Zach Cullinson.
+Later, in 2018, Hunter Crowley went 40-0, winning the county, regional, and state tournaments.
+Subsequently, becoming the second Patterson Mill State Champion.
+In 2018, The Huskies went on to win their first regional championship against Perryville High School in the finals.
+They won again in 2019 against Colonel Richardson High School.
+Then again, in 2020, defeating Perryville once more.
+Resulting in three consecutive regional championships.

 In Spring 2022, the Patterson Mill Tennis team sent a Mens Doubles team to the 1A state tournament.
 The duo made it to the state final before losing to Liberty High School.

+In Spring 2024, the Patterson Mill Tennis team sent a Womens Doubles team to the 1A state tournament.
+The pair made it to the state quarterfinal before losing to South Carroll High School.

+Also in Spring 2024, the Huskies baseball team made it to the state finals, where they were defeated 1-4 by Brunswick High School.
+The Huskies softball team also made it far in the competition.

+In Fall 2025, the huskies Girls Volleyball team made it to the state finals, losing to Clear Spring High School in the 5th set.